tandrewnichols/simple-cli/README.md

 `grunt git:diff`: `git diff master`

 `grunt git:pull`: `git pull` in `../../` directory with process.stdout as the child's stdout and ignoring failures

+`grunt git:commit`: `git commit --squash some-branch --message "<value entered at run time>"`

+You can, alternatively, provide interpolation values via `grunt.option`, so `commit` could also be run as `grunt git:commit --message "Blah blah blah"` to achieve the same effect.

 See [grunt-simple-git](https://github.com/tandrewnichols/grunt-simple-git) and [grunt-simple-npm](https://github.com/tandrewnichols/grunt-simple-npm) for examples and more exhaustive documentation.